Key structural business indicators

 Indicators are calculated from separate elements of data submitted by enterprises and information from the State Revenue Service at 2-digit level of the NACE Rev. 2.

-Number of enterprises includes economically active enterprises which are registered in the Business Register, and are calculated as weighted coefficient sum of units included in the sample.
+Number of enterprises includes economically active enterprises which are registered in the Business Register.

 Turnover is the item of the Profit or Loss Statement "net turnover" minus operating subsidies and income of self-employed natural persons from economic activity.